 - Enter the number of infoTypes that you plan to use.

 If your query processes less than 10 giga-units (GU), the estimate is $0.
 The Cloud DLP provides 10 GU of on-demand query processing free per month.

 For more information about giga-units and other pricing concepts, see Cloud Data Loss Prevention (DLP) pricing.

 View costs using a dashboard and query your audit logs

-You can export your billing data to DLP API and visualize it in a tool such as Google Data Studio.
+You can export your billing data to Cloud DLP and visualize it in a tool such as Google Data Studio.
 For a tutorial on creating a billing dashboard, see Visualize GCP Billing using BigQuery and Data Studio.

 You can also stream your audit logs to BigQuery and analyze the logs for usage patterns such as query costs by user.